 USE company; INSERT INTO customers (First_Name, Last_Name, Education, Profession, Yearly_Income, Sales) VALUES ('Robert', 'Smith', 'High School', 'Software Developer', 70000, 34013.12), ('James', 'Johnson', 'Under Graduate', 'Asst Programmer', 59000, 20510.62), ('John', 'Smith', 'B Tech', 'programmer', 78000, 18500.25);

-It is not mandatory to put all the column values at one go.
+It is not mandatory to put all the column values in one go.
 You can omit a few columns while loading and update them later.
-In this MySQL insert statement example, we put a few column values into the company.
+In this insert statement example, we put a few column values into the company.

 USE company; INSERT INTO customers (First_Name, Last_Name, Education, Sales) VALUES ('Jacob', 'Johnson', 'Degree', 4500.25);

 The above query loads data into First_Name, Last name, Education, and Sales columns.
-NULL values added for the remaining columns
+Here, NULL values are added for the remaining columns.

-TIP: When you are putting a few records into the table, you must define the column names.
+TIP: When putting a few records into the table, you must define the column names.

 MySQL Insert Into Example